-Protesters shut New York’s Grand Central Station, demanding Gaza ceasefire
+New York police arrest hundreds after anti-war protest at Grand Central

 “Mourn the dead, and fight like hell for the living,” read one.

-Police arrested dozens of the protesters as they poured out of the station and onto 42nd Street in midtown Manhattan after the Metropolitan Transportation Authority announced the temporary closure of the station and asked commuters to look for alternative routes.
+The New York Police Department said it had arrested at least 200 protesters at the rally, which led to the temporary closure of the station.

-The group Jewish Voice for Peace (JVP), which organised the demonstration, posted photos and videos showing police in the station alongside dozens of protesters whose arms had been tied behind their backs.
+The anti-war group Jewish Voice for Peace (JVP), which organised the demonstration, put the number of arrests at more than 300.

+Photos and videos showing police in the station alongside dozens of protesters whose arms had been tied behind their backs.

 JVP said thousands had taken part in what it described as an “emergency sit-in”.